 During the day there are several opportunities to listen to talks and demonstrations.
 The information desks will be able to give more information as these vary day-to-day.

 We spent approximately 2 and a half hours in the museum and our 3 year old loved running around the exhibits.
 For the true railway enthusiast and historian you could spend a whole day here.
 It is truly one of the gems of York.
 But for other ideas of what to do in York, see my other post here.
+Or for more free ideas of things to do in York, try this post.

 Does a trip to York Railway Museum sound like a great day out to you?
 I’d love to know what your thoughts were if you have been.
 Let me know in the comments, or contact me on social media.